 This post may contain affiliate links.
 This means if you make a purchase, we may receive compensation at no cost to you.
 Please view our full disclosure policy for more information.

 Are you a vegetarian or vegan in Spokane?
 Maybe you’re thinking about going meatless, or have a friend or family member who is a vegetarian or vegan!
 If you’re wondering what the vegetarian and vegan scene is like in Spokane, you’ll definitely want to read our top recommendations for vegetarian restaurants in Spokane.
-Many of these restaurants are also vegan or dishes can be made vegan for those of you avoiding all animal-based products as well!

 Many of our favorite vegetarian and vegan restaurants also offer happy hour – make sure to head over to our top happy hour recommendations here!

 Let’s cut to the chase: Spokane isn’t necessarily going to be a vegetarian or vegan-haven like Portland or even Seattle (yet!).
 Personally, I’d love to see a Veggie Grill here, but I’d also settle for more restaurants even being vegetarian-friendly.
 Also, if you’re looking for most restaurants here to be accommodating toward vegetarians (to say nothing of vegans), you’ll have to be clear, direct… and patient.

 However, Spokane is getting better for vegetarians!
 I’m a lifelong vegetarian, and when I lived in Spokane last, we vegetarians had very limited options – and forget about asking restaurants if they had anything vegetarian-friendly.
 All of my fellow vegetarians can sympathize with me when I was told ‘order a salad.’